 We then investigated the other two biosynthetic pathways for additional evidence of missed cis-acting genetic variation.
 The botrydial biosynthetic network, and the cyclic peptide pathway, exhibit a lack of dominant cis-effect SNP patterns much like the botcinic acid biosynthetic network.
 Hierarchical clustering within each of these networks by genic SNP variation divides the isolate population into two groups that are not associated with mean pathway expression (Figure S4, Figure S5).
 However, within the cyclic peptide pathway, minor deletions within the intergenic regions correlate with low expression, and two isolates with partial deletions within the genes early in the pathway exhibit very low pathway expression (1.05.16, 1.05.22) (Figure S5).
 In contrast, there was no evidence for SNP cis-effects, and this pathway did not harbor any obvious loss-of-expression events (Figure S5).
 As such, we can detect cis-acting variation in the form of deletions for two of the biosynthetic pathways.
-This suggests that there are missing cis-effects within the B. cinerea GWA, likely missed due to SNP data not incorporating structural variation, as well as the frequency of structural variants often falling below the minor allele cutoffs.
+This suggests that there are missing cis-effects within the B. cinerea GWA, likely missed due to the frequency of structural variants often falling below the minor allele cutoffs.
 Testing whether insertion and deletion events account for the majority of localized control of expression variation would require long-read sequencing to accurately identify these structural variants and computational approaches that can blend SNP and indel information (Wang, Roux et al. 2018).

 Detection of trans-eQTL hotspots

 While cis-effects are difficult to identify, there was a strong signature of SNPs that appeared to affect more transcripts than expected by chance (Figure 2).
 These are considered positions where there is a causal polymorphism that influences the regulation of numerous genes in trans, i.e. a trans-eQTL hotspot.
 In this dataset, we can extend this analysis to look for trans-eQTL hotspots that extend beyond B. cinerea and influence the expression of genes in the host, A. thaliana.
-We queried for hotspots in both the B. cinerea and A. thaliana transcriptome by using overlaps in the top SNP per transcript (Figure 5).
+We queried for hotspots in both the B. cinerea and A. thaliana transcriptome by using overlaps in the top SNP per transcript (Figure 4, Figure 5).
 By permuting the SNP positions, we identified maximum permuted hotspot sizes as a SNP associated with 11 B. cinerea transcripts or 80 A. thaliana transcripts.
 For further analysis of hotspots, we utilized a conservative threshold of 20 linked transcripts for B. cinerea and 150 transcripts for A. thaliana.
 This analysis identified 13 SNPs as potential trans-eQTL hotspots for the B. cinerea transcriptome and 12 SNPs as potential cross-species trans-eQTL influencing the A. thaliana transcriptome (Figure 5, Figure 6).
 The trans-eQTL hotspots are spread throughout the genome (Figure 6, Table 1).